 May 25, 2018

-Essential house anthems, techno to singe your hair off with gusto, disco soul jayums and more.
+Essential house anthems, techno to singe your hair off with gusto, disco soul jams and more.

-Another life mantra echoed in this month’s selects is that no B-side shall be left unturned.
-You never know what unexpected and freakily delightful ditty lies in wait on the flip…
+Another mantra echoed in this month’s selects is that no B-side shall be left unturned.
+You never know what unexpected and delightful track lies in wait on the flip…

 There are but two strict requirements of the music contained within.
 1: It is released on vinyl.
 And 2: There is something special about it, something that will make you want to hoof a legit groove – from a subtle Monday morning, finger-tapping, chair boogie to a late night, limbs-flailing-like-you’ve-been-electrocuted warehouse soirée and everything in between.